common-workflow-language/cwltool/docs/pythonversions.rst

 3.10   October 2026 (upstream EOL)
 ====== ======================

-For reference (as of Feburary 2022)
+Default Python version of supported Linux distributions, for reference (as of Feburary 2022)

 ====== =============================================
 Python Linux distros where it is the default version